arantespp/arantespp.com/posts/zettel/the-feynman-technique.md

 - You're understanding something, not only learning the names of something.

+- It makes you admit what you don't know.

 ## References

 - [The Feynman Technique: The Best Way to Learn Anything](https://fs.blog/2012/04/feynman-technique/)